 Yanagawa Shunsan.
 [Seiyo Tokei Benran].
 Tokyo, Yamatoya Kihee 1872 [Meiji 5].
-185x80mm publisher's stiff wrapper with title label (quite marked), accordian folding to form 34pp with woodblock illustrations throughout.
-A nice copy.
+185x80mm publisher's stiff wrapper with title label (marked), accordian folding to form 34pp with woodblock illustrations throughout.
+Rather good.
 Au$500

 This is not to say that the Japanese hadn't already mastered the clock.
 Since the Jesuits introduced clocks in the 16th century Japanese clockmakers had developed complex weight and spring driven mechanisms to run timekeepers according to the unequal hours of day and night, varying according to season.
 But in 1872 the government switched from the lunar calendar to the solar calendar and abolished traditional timekeeping and a whole nation had to start again from scratch.